-- 46. Per County Code Section 22.44.1260 F, grading shall be prohibited during the rainy season, defined as October 15 of any year through April 15 of the subsequent year. - 47.
+- 42. Per County Code Section 22.44.1260 F, grading shall be prohibited during the rainy season, defined as October 15 of any year through April 15 of the subsequent year. - 43.
 The Project shall provide mitigation through the County's Resource Conservation Program ("RCP"), if such program is valid and in effect, or shall otherwise provide mitigation through restoration as mitigation pursuant to County Code Section 22.44.1950.
 If the RCP is valid and in effect at the time of implementation of this condition, the RCP may be utilized as mitigation instead of restoration.
-Pursuant to County Code Section 22.44.1950 A.3.f.i, the Habitat Impact Fee shall be calculated at the current updated in-lieu fee amount in effect at the time of, and shall be paid prior to, issuance of any grading or building permit.
-Should the RCP not be valid and in effect at the time of implementation of this condition, the Director shall require restoration as mitigation instead of reliance on the RCP pursuant to County Code Section 22.44.1950 A, and the Project shall provide mitigation pursuant to County Code Section 22.44.1950 C. If mitigation as restoration is required, the permittee shall submit a restoration and/or enhancement plan consistent with the LIP for review and acceptance by the Director prior to issuance of grading or building permits.
+Pursuant to County Code Section 22.44.1950.A.3.f.i, the Habitat Impact Fee shall be calculated at the current updated in-lieu fee amount in effect at the time of, and shall be paid prior to, issuance of any grading or building permit.

+If the RCP is not valid and in effect at the time of implementation of this condition, the Director shall require restoration as mitigation pursuant to County Code Section 22.44.1950.C.
+If mitigation as restoration is required, the permittee shall submit a restoration and/or enhancement plan consistent with the LIP for review and acceptance by the Director prior to issuance of grading or building permits.
 The habitat restoration or enhancement shall be completed prior to or concurrently with construction of the Project and in any case, the vegetation and irrigation installation for the restoration and/or enhancement shall be completed prior to issuance of any grading or building permit for any portion of the Project.
+Alternatively, the permittee may pay the habitat impact in-lieu fee amount in effect at the time of final approval, if this alternative is authorized under the provisions of the LIP.